Does Acquihiring Lead to Better Outcomes in the Technology Sector?

 I wanted to study outcomes of acquihires in the tech industry in a scientifically rigorous way.
 It occurred to me that if we could assemble a large resume database, with career histories of millions of people, one could then find many cases in which an acquirer hired an individual with a particular human capital profile – say, a computer science degree from a top 10 department and 12 years of labor market experience as a back-end developer – via an acquisition.
 Then the individual could be matched to another individual with a similar profile who was hired into the organization via an organic process around the same time.
 By comparing how the careers of the “twin” employees – one acquihired and one organically hired – evolve at the acquiring firm, we can better understand the strategic value of acquihiring as a means to deepening and extending the talent base.
 To be clear, we need the sample of organically hired employees to create counterfactual career trajectories that serve as a baseline comparison group for acquihired employees.

-Jee-Yeon Lehmann: Vice President, Analysis Group
+Jee-Yeon Lehmann: Managing Principal, Analysis Group

 Dr. Lehmann: Your research findings indicate that turnover rates of acquihired employees are much higher than organic hires.
 What factors do you think contribute to this finding?